clearent/ClearentIdtechIOSFramework/README.md

 If you want to upload a signature image after a transaction, you can use `func sendSignatureWithImage(image: UIImage, completion: @escaping (SignatureResponse?, ClearentError?) -> Void)`.
 After this method is called, the `didFinishedSignatureUploadWith(response: SignatureResponse?, error: ClearentError?)` delegate method will be called.
 Note that the sendSignature method will use the latest transaction ID as the ID for the signature in the API call.
-In case of error you can use the `resendSignature(completion: @escaping (SignatureResponse?, ClearentError?) -> Void)` method to retry the signature upload
+If an error occurs you can use the `resendSignature(completion: @escaping (SignatureResponse?, ClearentError?) -> Void)` method to retry the upload of the signature.

 ## Email receipt
 If you want to email the receipt after a transaction, you can use